Kensington: Geography

 The focus of the area is Kensington High Street, a busy commercial centre with many shops, typically upmarket.
 The street was declared London's second best shopping street in February 2005 due to its wide range and number of shops.
 However, since October 2008 the street has faced competition from the Westfield shopping centre in nearby White City.

-Kensington's second group of commercial buildings is at South Kensington, where several streets of small to medium-sized shops and service businesses are situated close to South Kensington tube station.
-This is also the southern end of Exhibition Road, the thoroughfare which serves the area's museums and educational institutions.
+Kensington's second group of commercial buildings is at South Kensington, with several streets of small- to medium-sized shops and service businesses near South Kensington tube station.
+This is also the southern end of Exhibition Road, the location of the area's museums and educational institutions.

-The boundaries of Kensington are not well-defined; in particular, the southern part of Kensington has conflicting and complex borders with Chelsea (another ancient manor) whether electoral or postal definitions are used, and has similar architecture.
-To the west, a border is clearly defined by the line of the Counter Creek marked by the West London railway line.
+The boundaries of Kensington are not well defined; in particular, the boundary of the southern part of Kensington with Chelsea (another ancient manor) varies depending on whether electoral or postal, or other definitions are used; they have similar architecture.
+To the west, a boundary is clearly defined by the line of the Counter Creek marked by the West London railway line.
 To the north, the only obvious border line is Holland Park Avenue, to the north of which is the district of Notting Hill (another ancient manor), usually classed as within "North Kensington".